OpenEvalProject/evals/manuscripts/elife-23570/v2/manuscript.md

 Thus, synthetic genetic interactions are visible through pairwise comparison of the number of transposons per genes.
 However, this metrics leads to a significant spread of the diagonal (Figure 4A,D,F).
 This spread is due to the intrinsic noise of the experiment.
 Indeed, the number of transposons per gene is expected, for each gene, to follow a binomial distribution.
 Sampling variability may thus mask biologically relevant differences.
 To overcome this limitation, we reasoned that comparing sets of one or more libraries against each other, rather than comparing two libraries in a pairwise fashion (as in Figure 4), would greatly improve the signal-to-noise ratio.
 We thus calculated an average fold-change of the number of transposons per gene between the experimental and reference sets, as well as a p-value (based on a Student’s t-test) associated with this change.
 The fold-change and p-values were then plotted as a volcano plot (Figure 4—figure supplement 1, Supplementary file 3).
 In volcano plots, synthetic genes appeared well separated from the bulk of neutral genes, showing that parallel library comparison is a robust way to increase the signal-to-noise ratio.

 Synthetic lethality is one type of genetic interaction.
 Another type is rescue of lethal phenotype, where a gene deletion is lethal in an otherwise wild-type strain but can be rescued by a suppressor mutation.
 We describe two such phenomena observed in our libraries.
-The first concerns the septin gene
+The first concerns the septin gene CDC10.
+Septin proteins are cytoskeletal GTPases that form a ring at the bud neck.
+This structure is necessary for vegetative growth in S. cerevisiae, and all septin genes are essential with the exception of CDC10 (Bertin et al., 2008; McMurray et al., 2011).
+Indeed, at low temperature, cdc10Δ cells are viable and able to assemble a septin ring.
+This Cdc10-less ring is based on a Cdc3-Cdc3 interaction, instead of the normal Cdc3-Cdc10 interaction (McMurray et al., 2011).
+Because the propensity of Cdc3 to self-assemble is weak, low temperature is thought to be necessary to stabilize the interaction.
+Since we grew all libraries at moderately high temperature (30°C), CDC10 was, as expected, essentially transposon-free in most libraries (Figure 5A).
+In the dpl1Δ psd2Δ library, however, the number of transposons mapping within CDC10 increased significantly, indicating that the absence of Psd2 and Dpl1 suppressed the cdc10Δ phenotype (Figure 5A, Figure 4—figure supplement 1, bottom left).
+Genetic analysis revealed that the dpl1Δ allele alone allowed cdc10Δ cells to grow at higher temperature, indicating that the Cdc10-less septin ring was stabilized in the absence of Dpl1 (Figure 5B–C).
+Genetic analysis also demonstrated that the rescue of cdc10Δ by dpl1Δ was independent of PSD2.
+It is unclear why the suppressive effect was detected in the dpl1Δ psd2Δ library, but not in the dpl1Δ library.
+We speculate that differences in growth conditions between experiments have obscured either the suppression in the dpl1Δ library or the involvement of Psd2 in our tetrad analyses.

 ![Figure 5.](https://cdn.elifesciences.org/articles/23570/elife-23570-fig5-v2.jpg)

 **Figure 5.:** (A) Transposon coverage of CDC10 in the seven libraries.
 The coverage is increased in the dpl1Δ psd2Δ library.
 (B) Tetrad dissection of a PSD2/psd2Δ DPL1/dpl1Δ CDC10/cdc10Δ triple heterozygote at 30°C (left) and 25°C (right).
 The cdc10Δ spores of ascertained genotype are circled with a color-coded solid line. cdc10Δ spores for which the genotype can be inferred from the other spores of the tetrad are circled with a color-coded dashed line.
 (C) Quantification of growing and non-growing cdc10Δ spores of the indicated genotype obtained from 48 tetrads (three independent diploids).
 (D) Transposon coverage of DNA2 in the seven libraries.
-The coverage is increased in the YEN1 library. (onE) Tetrad dissection of a DNA2/dna2Δ YEN1/YEN1 single heterozygote and of a DNA2/dna2Δ YEN1/YEN1 double heterozygote at 30°C (left) and 25°C (right).
-All viable ondna2Δ spores additionally carry the YEN1 allele (red circle). (onF) FACS profile of propidium-iodide-stained DNA content in DNA2 and dna2Δ YEN1 strains exponentially growing at 30°C (left) and 25°C (right).
-For onDNA2 panels, each profile is an overlay of two independent strains.
-For dna2Δ YEN1 panels, each profile is an overlay of four independent strains.onDOI: http://dx.doi.org/10.7554/eLife.23570.017
+The coverage is increased in the YEN1on library.
+(E) Tetrad dissection of a DNA2/dna2Δ YEN1/YEN1 single heterozygote and of a DNA2/dna2Δ YEN1/YEN1on double heterozygote at 30°C (left) and 25°C (right).
+All viable dna2Δ spores additionally carry the YEN1on allele (red circle).
+(F) FACS profile of propidium-iodide-stained DNA content in DNA2 and dna2Δ YEN1on strains exponentially growing at 30°C (left) and 25°C (right).
+For DNA2 panels, each profile is an overlay of two independent strains.
+For dna2Δ YEN1on panels, each profile is an overlay of four independent strains.

 Dpl1 is an ER protein that does not contact any of the septin subunits; its destabilizing effect on the septin ring must therefore be indirect.
 Since Dpl1 is a regulator of sphingolipid precursors (Saba et al., 1997) and since the septin ring assembles in contact with the plasma membrane (Bertin et al., 2010), it is most likely the changing properties of the membrane in DPL1-deficient cells that allow or restrict the assembly of Cdc10-less septin rings.
 This hypothesis is particularly appealing because temperature has a profound effect on membrane fluidity and composition (Ernst et al., 2016).
 Thus, the stabilizing effect of low temperature on Cdc10-less septin rings might not only be the result of a direct stabilization of Cdc3-Cdc3 interaction, but also of changes in plasma membrane properties, which can be mimicked by DPL1 ablation.